moleculerjs/site/source/docs/0.14/events.md

 broker.emit("user.created", user);
 ```

-Specify which groups/services receive the event:
+Specify which groups/services shall receive the event:
 ```js
 // Only the `mail` & `payments` services receives it broker.emit("user.created", user, ["mail", "payments"]);
 ```

 # Broadcast event
 The broadcast event is sent to all available local & remote services.
-It is not balanced, all service instances receive it.
+It is not balanced, all service instances will receive it.

 <div align="center">
 ![Broadcast events diagram](assets/broadcast-events.gif)